 (V) "Medical director" must be a hospice employee or contracted employee who is a doctor of medicine or osteopathy who assumes overall responsibility for the medical component of the hospice's patient care program.

-(W) "Medicare" is the federally financed medical assistance program determined under Title XVIII of the Social Security Act.
+(W) "Medicare" is the federally financed medical assistance program determined under Title XVIII of the Social Security Act (as in effect January 1, 2015).

-(Y) "Nursing facility" (NF) means a facility, or a distinct part of a facility, that is certified as a nursing facility by the director of health in accordance with Title XIX of the Social Security Act, and is not an intermediate care facility for the mentally retarded (ICF-MR).
+(Y) "Nursing facility" (NF) means a facility, or a distinct part of a facility, that is certified as a nursing facility by the director of health in accordance with Title XIX of the Social Security Act (as in effect January 1, 2015), and is not an ICF-IID.

 (BB) "Palliative care" seeks to prevent or relieve the symptoms produced by a life-threatening medical condition or its treatment, to help patients with such conditions and their families lives as normally as possible, and to provide them with timely and accurate information and support in decision making.